 The 2016/17 season saw the Ladies 1sts and 2nds under pressure for positive results and the prospect of relegations loomed at the mid-season break.
 However, the 1sts rallied strongly as especially the young players made their pace and abilities count, resulting in 6 wins and a draw from the last 10 games and a final placing of 8th (of 12) in the division to retain status.
 The 2nds were not so successful, finishing 7th of 8 in the Suffolk Premier, but crucially won a play-off game to avoid relegation.
 The 3rds came 6th of 8 teams in Div 1 and showed promise and resolve throughout, whilst providing opportunities for a good number of new players.
 This underpinned a decision to expand to 4 teams for the 2017/18 season.

 There is no attempt to relate the results summaries to league status for any given season because the leagues have been changed in name structure and organisation too often to make comparisons completely meaningful.
 (The results for 1986/87 are believed to have been lost and the period 1988 – 1993 will have to await a later upload of data!).
 Mixed hockey on Sundays was popular until around the millennium from when it petered out and was, in effect, replaced by Indoor hockey.
+Some occasional social mid-week mixed hockey matches for IES teams continue to be organised to this day.
+Club members should register an interest to play with the Secretary.

 2016 – 2017